Rohit-Pati/portfolio/README.md

 ![fig5](Pictures/Shireto/Chassis.png)
 ![fig6](Pictures/Shireto/Manufacture.png)
 #### HOW is it done?
-- CAD modeling and CAE analysis of the structures
+- CAD modeling (CATIA) and CFD analysis (ANSYS) of the structures
-- Mannequin analysis for driver comfort
+- Ergonomic analysis using Human Builder Workbench in CATIA
-- Chassis fabricaion using MIG welding on aluminium tubes
+- Chassis fabricaion using TIG welding on aluminium Al 6063 tubes
-- Casted fibreglass body panel
+- Casted fibreglass body panel using polyester resin with cobalt catalyst and hardener
 - Hub-motor powertrain system
 ![fig7](Pictures/Shireto/Product.png)